All walks available

 Starting in our home village of St Mawes this walk leads you along the cliff lined coast past tiny fishing villages, bustling ports and sleepy hamlets to the city of Plymouth.
 This section of coast provides a gentle beauty with great headlands and secluded sandy beaches.

-A 78 mile 6 day walk.
-The walk is mostly quite gentle except for a slightly more strenuous day on day 4.
-The Dales Way is one of Britain's best loved, most popular and most beautiful long distance walks.
+An 81 mile 6 day walk (we can offer different itineraries if required).
+The walk is mostly quite gentle with some gentle climbs.
+The Dales Way is one of Britain's best loved, most popular and beautiful long distance walks.

 This is a tough walking holiday for the fit and regular walker.
 It takes the official coastal path along a stretch of coast that includes fabulous views across bays, rivers and inlets that constitute Cornwall's best sailing areas.